badihaki/studyapp/README.md

     question data interface

 ### Next Moves
-- need to add first question to the database
-- need to pull initial questions
+- switch from actions to callin actions from an api